In response to the COVID-19 health emergency, California Governor Gavin Newsom signed Executive Order N-54-20 on April 23, 2020.

 Once proof of certification has been received via the RGBRS, the names of the bag producers and their certified bags will be posted to the list of Certified Reusable Grocery Bags and Producers.
 These reusable grocery bags must be certified every other year.

-A certification fee schedule for reusable grocery bag producers, as required by the law, will be developed via the rulemaking process.
+A certification fee schedule for reusable grocery bag producers, as required by the law, has been established via the rulemaking process.
 To learn more, please visit CalRecycle’s SB 270 Rulemaking webpage.

 SB 270 FAQs: For more information regarding bag charges, certification and enforcement.